ffund/tcp-ip-essentials/lab-multicast/simple.md

 sudo ifconfig eth1 netmask 255.255.0.0
 ```

 Note that with this change, juliet can still reach hosts on the 10.10.1.0/24 subnet.
 However, the directed broadcast address that juliet will respond to has changed.
-You can verify this by finding the `Bcast` value in the output of `ifconfig eth1`.
+You can verify this by finding the `broadcast` value in the output of `ifconfig eth1`.

 On juliet, hamlet, and ophelia, run

 ```
-sudo tcpdump -i eth1 -n
+sudo tcpdump -i eth1 -nv
 ```

 and leave these running.